 16.1 Billing

-BPA shall bill «Customer Name» monthly for all products and services provided during the preceding month(s).
-Electronic transmittal shall be made through the BPA Customer Portal or as otherwise agreed to by the Parties.If electronic transmittal of the bill is not practical, then BPA shall transmit a summary electronically, and send the entire bill by United Statesmail the individual(s) identified in Exhibit I or as otherwise agreed to by the PartiesBPA may send «Customer Name» an estimated bill followed by a final bill.
-The Issue Date is the date BPA electronically sends the bill to «Customer Name».
-If electronic transmittal of the entire bill is not practical, then BPA shall transmit a summary electronically, and send the entire bill by United States mail.
+BPA shall electronically bill «Customer Name» monthly for all products and services provided during the preceding month(s).
+However, if electronic transmittal of the bill is not possible, then BPA shall mail a physical copy of the bill to «Customer Name».
+BPA may send «Customer Name» an estimated bill followed by a final bill.
+The Issue Date is the date BPA sends the bill to «Customer Name».

+Option 1: Include the following for all customers except Federal customers utilizing IPAC

 16.2 Payment

 «Customer Name» shall pay all bills electronically in accordance with instructions on the bill.
 Payment of all bills, whether estimated or final, must be received by the 20th day after the Issue Date of the bill (Due Date).
 If the 20th day is a Saturday, Sunday, or federal holiday, then the Due Date is the next Business Day.